By now, your 2019 social media marketing plan should be in full swing.

 Step 5: Check out your competitors

-The last step to creating a successful social media marketing strategy is to check out your competitors.
+The last step to creating a social media strategy is to check out your competitors.
 You should identify…

 - Who are your closest competitors?